 CSI has been working on the ground in Sudan since 1995 to liberate Christians and other non-Muslims forced into slavery by Islamist militiamen armed and directed by the Khartoum regime.
-Working through a local underground network, we have rescued tens of thousands of people from slavery.
-Still, thousands remain in bondage – over 35,000 according to a Sudanese government official.
+Working through a local underground network, we have rescued more than 100,000 people from slavery.
+Still, thousands remain in bondage